Ms Diara Holmes > Loeb & Loeb LLP > Washington DC, United States > Lawyer Profile

 Nonprofits & Tax-Exempt Organizations

-Co-Chair, Nonprofits & Tax Exempt Organizations; Co-Chair, Loeb & Loeb’s Attorneys of Color and Ethnic Diversity Affinity Group
+Partner and Co-Chair, Nonprofits & Tax Exempt Organizations; Co-Chair, Loeb & Loeb’s Attorneys of Color and Ethnic Diversity Affinity Group

 Diara M. Holmes serves as co-chair of the firm’s Tax-Exempt Organizations Practice.
 She counsels tax-exempt organizations, including large public charities; colleges, universities and other higher education organizations; foreign charities and their U.S. affiliates; associations; government instrumentalities; social welfare organizations; and religious organizations on a broad range of tax compliance and governance issues.